RizzoHou/king-of-the-amazons/docs/implementation/06_success_criteria.md

 3. **Week 3 Verification**
    - AI implementation complete
-   - Botzone integration
+   - Enhanced features foundation
    - Performance optimization

 4. **Week 4 Verification**
    - Final testing completed
    - Documentation finished
+   - Enhanced features polished
-   - Competition readiness
+   - Project readiness

 ### Final Success Determination
 The project will be considered successful if:
 1. All academic requirements are met (≥8.5/10 grade target)
 2. Technical implementation is robust and reliable
-3. Botzone competition participation is successful
+3. Enhanced features are functional and well-integrated
 4. Learning objectives are achieved
 5. Project serves as valuable portfolio piece

-This success criteria document provides clear targets for all aspects of the project, from academic grading to technical implementation, ensuring focused effort toward achieving project goals.
+This success criteria document provides clear targets for all aspects of the project, from academic grading to technical implementation, ensuring focused effort toward achieving project goals with enhanced features for improved user experience and academic performance.